openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 the ["Media Types" registry](https://www.iana.org/assignments/media-types/media-types.xhtml#application) in the manner described in [@RFC6838].

-To indicate that the content of a JWS is a Wallet Instance Attestation:
+To indicate that the content of a JWS is a Wallet Attestation:

   * Type name: application
   * Subtype name: wallet-attestation+jwt
   * Required parameters: n/a
   * Optional parameters: n/a
-  * Encoding considerations: binary; A JWT-based Wallet Instance Attestation object is a JWT; JWT values are encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
+  * Encoding considerations: binary; A JWT-based Wallet Attestation object is a JWT; JWT values are encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
   * Security considerations: See (#security-considerations) of [[ this specification ]]
   * Interoperability considerations: n/a
   * Published specification: [[ this specification ]]